-Option B: If the 2022 stock assessment results indicate the Amendment 7 measures have less than a 50% probability of rebuilding the stock by 2029 (as calculated using the recruitment assumption specified in Amendment 7) and if the stock assessment indicates at least a 5% reduction in removals is needed to achieve F rebuild, the Board may adjust measures to achieve F rebuild via Board action.
+If the 2022 stock assessment results indicate the Amendment 7 measures have less than a 50% probability of rebuilding the stock by 2029 (as calculated using the low recruitment assumption) and if the stock assessment indicates at least a 5% reduction in removals is needed to achieve F rebuild, the Board may adjust measures to achieve F rebuild via Board action (change management measures by voting to pass a motion at a Board meeting).

-- Under this option, the Board could take action to change management measures in response to the 2022 assessment by voting to pass a motion at a Board meeting; if a Board motion specifying new management measures was passed in 2022, new management measures could likely be implemented for at least part of the 2023 fishing season. - Under this option, public comment could be provided during Board meetings per the Commission's guidelines for public comment at Board meetings, and/or public comment could be provided in writing to the Board per the Commission's timeline for submission of written public comments prior to Board meetings.
+If a Board motion specifying new management measures was passed in 2022, new management measures could likely be implemented for at least part of the 2023 fishing season.
+Public comment could be provided during Board meetings per the Commission's guidelines for public comment at Board meetings, and/or public comment could be provided in writing to the Board per the Commission's timeline for submission of written public comments prior to Board meetings.

-This section continues on the next page.
+See Figure 2 on the following page.

-Figure 5.
+Figure 2.
 Framework to rebuild to SSB target level by no later than 2029.